 I love comics because it combines two of my favourite things: art and storytelling.
-I'd say my approach to comic-making is both illustrative and experimental - each project has a different visual style which I always strive to match with the narrative.
+My approach to comic-making is both illustrative and experimental - each project has a different visual style which I always strive to match with the narrative.
 For example, if a comic is a medieval fantasy set in Europe I will perhaps present it as a homage to Byzantine illumination, or Renaissance painting, or maybe something different.
-Despite my interest in paying visual homage, my personal style still shines through, as I hope you'll see in the examples below.
+I also enjoy working in introspective, quiet narratives.

 The World in Deeper Inspection